Jane Luu

+Early life

-Luu immigrated to the United States as a refugee in 1975, when the South Vietnamese government fell.
+Luu immigrated to the United States as a refugee in 1975, during the fall of Saigon.
 She and her family lived in refugee camps and motels before they settled in Kentucky, where she had relatives.
 She graduated from high school as valedictorian and then earned a scholarship to Stanford University, receiving her bachelor's degree in physics in 1984.
 Working at the Jet Propulsion Laboratory at NASA after college inspired her to study astronomy.

 Work as a graduate student and co-discovery of the Kuiper Belt

-As a graduate student at the University of California at Berkeley and the Massachusetts Institute of Technology, she looked at links between asteroids and comets for her main PhD project.
+As a graduate student at the University of California, Berkeley and the Massachusetts Institute of Technology, she looked at links between asteroids and comets for her main PhD project.
 She also worked with David C. Jewitt to discover the Kuiper Belt, an area previously believed to contain no objects.
-In 1992, after five years of observation, they found the first known Kuiper Belt object other than Pluto and its largest moon Charon, using the University of Hawaii's 2.2 meter telescope on Mauna Kea.
+In 1992, after five years of observation, they found the first known Kuiper Belt object other than Pluto and its largest moon Charon, using the University of Hawaiʻi's 2.2-meter telescope on Mauna Kea.
 This object is 15760 Albion, which she and Jewitt nicknamed "Smiley".
 The American Astronomical Society awarded Luu the Annie J. Cannon Award in Astronomy in 1991.
 In 1992, Luu received a Hubble Fellowship from the Space Telescope Science Institute and chose the University of California, Berkeley as a host institution.
 The Phocaea main-belt asteroid 5430 Luu is named in her honor.
-She received her PhD in 1992 at MIT.
+She received her PhD in 1992 at the Massachusetts Institute of Technology.

 Professional life

-After receiving her doctorate, Luu worked as an assistant professor at Harvard University, since 1994.
+After receiving her doctorate, Luu worked as an assistant professor at Harvard University since 1994.
 Luu also served as a professor at Leiden University in the Netherlands.
-Following her time in Europe, Luu returned to the United States and worked on instrumentation as a Senior Scientist at Lincoln Laboratory at MIT, focusing on defense-industry projects, specifically lidar systems.
+Following her time in Europe, Luu returned to the United States and worked on instrumentation as a Senior Scientist at MIT Lincoln Laboratory, focusing on defense-industry projects, specifically lidar systems.
+Since 2001, Luu has been a member of the technical staff at MIT Lincoln Laboratory, where her work has included the development of lidar-based sensing systems and related defense research.

 In December 2004, Luu and Jewitt reported the discovery of crystalline water ice on Quaoar, which was at the time the largest known Kuiper Belt object.
 They also found indications of ammonia hydrate.
 Their report theorized that the ice likely formed underground, becoming exposed after a collision with another Kuiper Belt object sometime in the last few million years.